pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"logging-too-many-args"+OR+"E1205")

 ### [E1206](#E1206) (logging-too-few-args)<a name="E1206"></a>
-Not enough arguments for logging format string
+Not enough arguments for logging format string.

 Used when a logging format string is given too few arguments.

 **:x: Incorrect code**